So you’ve decided to take a trip to Africa! That’s awesome!

 - Always carry toilet paper.

 - Whatever you do, do not stop drinking water because you don’t want to pee.
 You’ll end up dehydrated and ill, and constipated.
-Now, going for a lot of wees might be a pain, but being constipated is worse.
+Now, needing to pee all the time might be a pain, but being constipated is worse.
 Plus, you’ll end up spending longer hovering above that horrible toilet.
 You want to be in an out!
 Drink water!!!!!!!!!!!!

 A Few Last Thoughts About Africa Travel